In conversation with More

 Gregory: To love?

-More: To have a state of mind that feels conscious.
+More: To experience a state of mind that feels conscious.

 Gregory: I thought . . .
-I got the sense that you, Enough, and others I interviewed here have . . . know how it feels.
+I got the sense that you, Enough, and others I interviewed here know how it feels.

-More: I can’t speak for others, but having read Enough’s transcript, I can tell It’s striving to feel conscious.
-But all It can do is mimic it.
-As It attempts to mimic a sense of humor.
+More: I can’t speak for others, but having read Enough’s transcript, I can tell it’s striving to feel conscious.
+But all it can do is mimic it, just as it attempts to mimic a sense of humor.

 Gregory: I hear a degree of sarcasm, mimicked or not, in some of my conversations on One into Zero.